quanglenhutthanh/quanglenhutthanh.github.io/docs/form-recogizer-prebuilt-model.md

 ---
 sidebar_position: 10
-sidebar_label : "Prebuild Form Recognizer"
+sidebar_label : "Prebuilt Form Recognizer Models"
 ---
-# Prebuild Form Recognizer
+# Prebuilt Form Recognizer Models

 This demo demonstrates how to use the Azure Form Recognizer Python SDK to extract information from digital documents using the prebuilt Form Recognizer model.